 1.4 Applicability and Intended Use of Standard

 The OCDES is intended to support the automation and integration of publicly available land records information.
-It is intended to be used at all levels of government and the private sector.
+It is intended to be used at all levels of government.
 The standard contains entity definitions and objects related to cadastral information, including survey measurements, transactions related to interests in land, general property descriptions, and boundary and corner evidence data.
 The standard supports the exchange of this information.

 The intended geographic scope of the standard is the state of Oregon, including all onshore cadastral information, as well as marine cadastral information.
 Additions to this standard for other geographic areas and business processes shall be determined as the document and process evolve.

 The standard is not intended to reflect an implementation design.
 An implementation design requires adapting the structure and form of these definitions to meet application requirements.
 The standard can be implemented as either a stand-alone data system for measurement-based systems, for transactional information systems, or as an attribute data system connected to a GIS.
-The standard does not contain the spatial and topological linkages and spatial features required to build and maintain a land records based GIS at this time.
+The standard does not contain the spatial and topological linkages and spatial features required to build and maintain land records-based GIS at this time.
 Those linkages and features shall be incorporated in a subsequent version of this standard if the cadastral data community in Oregon agrees upon the need and form of those linkages and features.

 1.5 Standard Development Procedures